spiral/docs/framework/bootloaders.md

 # Framework - Bootloaders
-Bootloaders are central piece in Spiral Framework and your application.
+Bootloaders are the central piece in Spiral Framework and your application.
 This objects are responsible for [Container](/framework/container.md) configuration, default configuration and etc.

-Bootloaders only executed once, while loading your application.
+Bootloaders only executed once while loading your application.
 Since your application will stay in memory for long you can add as many functionality to your bootloaders as you want, it will not cause any performance effect on runtime.

 ## Simple Bootloader